agiacalone/cecs-478-lab-pgp/README.md

 Once you have completed my final instruction inside of that PGP encrypted message, you are done with the assignment.

 ## One Really Important Item!
-I get a metric *ton* of email every day, and I don't want to miss your message.
-I will need you to include the following email subject line as follows:
+I get a *metric ton* of email every day, and I don't want to miss your email message.
+In order to ensure that I don't, I will need you to use the following email subject line for all email messages regarding this assignment:

 `cecs 478 pgp encryption - [your name]`

 If the header is not there, my filter will not catch it and you will probably lose points.
-Please make sure it is included on all emails for this assignment.

 ### Two Common Issues From Past Assignments
 * Not including your PGP signature in the message (not the public key, the *signature*)